Hi everyone, this post opens the beginning of my travel summer series: London + Iceland End of Summer Adventure!

 Part Two: On my flight home a week later from SJC-LAX, the same thing happened and even though there was FC upgrade space available, none of our upgrades cleared 48 hours in advance!
 A quick phone call, then we were all automatically upgraded on that flight after splitting the reservations.
 Note: this agent said if you have 2 passengers traveling on the same reservation, it isn’t a problem.
 Just 3+.
 I think it’s a bit annoying, and their system seems kind of lame.

-Stay tuned to see the rest of my London + Iceland End of Summer Adventure posts here!
+Stay tuned to see the rest of my London + Iceland Adventure posts!

 - Alaska Didn’t Add Me to The Upgrade List, How Should you Avoid It!